lavaeater/turbo-rocket-ultra/README.md

 ### Nicer Setup UI, using Scene2d
 So, just make a better setup screen, add icons, texts etc that explains what should happen etc.

+### Fix mouse position using polling
+Well, this might be even lower hanging than the previous fruit mentioned in that context.

 ## Not replacing Box2D with JBump
 Whaat?
 Not for now, at least.
 I have Box2D working nicely and I'm very happy with performance etc. What I will do now is try to instead work on the 2D / 3D projection of the game - partly because I think that the look and feel of a game is completely central to playability.
 So, I have thrown items, well, they should fall to the ground. implementing that tiny, tiny feature would make the game look insanely good.
 Or at least better